cauchyschwarz192837/InverseKinematics/README.md

 ---

-In computer graphics and robotics, inverse kinematics (IK) solves the problem:

-> Given a desired end-effector position (e.g., the hand in 3D space), determine the joint angles required to reach that position.
+Inverse kinematics (IK) solves the problem: Given a desired end-effector position (e.g., the hand in 3D space), determine the joint angles required to reach that position.

-This is the inverse of forward kinematics, where joint angles are known and the hand position is computed.

-Mathematically:

 Let joint angles be
   $$\theta \in \mathbb{R}^n$$
 Let the hand position be
   $$\mathbf{x} = f(\theta) $$

-Inverse kinematics solves for:
+We also solve for:

 $$
 \theta \quad \text{such that} \quad f(\theta) = \mathbf{x}_{target}
 $$

-Because this mapping is nonlinear and often over-parameterized, a closed-form solution is not always feasible.
-Instead, numerical methods are used.
+Because this mapping is nonlinear and often over-parameterised, we use numerical methods are used.

 ---